Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 In most cases, salpingitis is caused by a type of chlamydia, the Chlamydia trachomatis.
 Infection usually begins in the vagina and then moves up to the upper genital tract.

-Other possible pathogens that are sexually transmitted and cause this type of inflammation are gonococcus (gonococcal salpingitis) and some types of mycoplasma which occur less frequent.
+Other possible pathogens that are sexually transmitted and cause this type of inflammation are gonococcus (gonococcal salpingitis) and some types of mycoplasma which occur less frequently.

 30-40% of cases of salpingitis are of polymicrobial cause and, among the causative microorganisms, we can find some of the vaginal flora.